 As the British evacuated what troops they could from Dunkirk, the Germans regrouped for a second great offensive deep into the heart of France.
 Mussolini declared war on the Allies on June 10, Paris fell on the 14th.
 A week later a defeated France agreed to an armistice.

-Holding that Germany would soon defeat the Allies, Benito Mussolini declares Italy’s entrance into World War II, effective as of midnight 10/11 June 1940.
-The Italian government presents the declaration to the British and French ambassadors in Rome shortly after 16:30, with Mussolini informing the Italian public later that day.
+Holding that Germany would soon defeat the Allies, Benito Mussolini declared Italy’s entrance into World War II, effective as of midnight 10/11 June 1940.
+The Italian government presented the declaration to the British and French ambassadors in Rome shortly after 16:30, with Mussolini informing the Italian public later that day.

 Their possession strategic island of Malta allowed the British to attack Axis vessels en route to North Africa.
 In an attempt to force the island into submission, German and Italy launched 3,000 bombing raids on Malta over the course of two years, but were unable to obtain air supremacy or break the defenders.

 15 Jun 1940 Soviet Occupation of the Baltic▲

 In accordance with the Molotov-Ribbentrop Pact, the Soviet Union occupied the Estonia, Latvia, and Lithuania, annexing them unilaterally later that summer.
 Contrary to the Pact, Germany did not occupy Lithuania, and the Winter War prevented Russia from occupying Finland as planned.

 22 Jun 1940 Second Armistice at Compiègne▲